emilypx/appfair.github.io/index.md

 Instead, the App Fair provides author accountability and identifiability by requiring that any commit that triggers the `integrate-release` process needs to be marked as `verified` by GitHub.
 This means that the commit itself is cryptographically signed.
-This signature must be associated with an `.edu` (or other approved) e-mail address, and that address must be associated with user's GitHub account (although it does not need to be the primary e-mail address for the account).
+This signature must be associated with an academic e-mail address, and that address must be associated with user's GitHub account.
+The academic address does not need to be the primary address for the user, but it does need to be listed in the developer's validated public e-mail addresses at [https://github.com/settings/profile](https://github.com/settings/profile).

 The simplest way to sign your PR commit is to simply use the GitHub web interface whenever you update your PR to trigger the `integrate-release` phases.
-GitHub will mark any commit that you make using their web interface as being "verified" with one of the e-mail addresses you have configured with them.
+GitHub will mark any commit that you make using their web interface as being "verified" with whichever of the e-mail addresses you have configured with them.

 Alternatively, you can sign commits from the `Terminal.app` using the `gpg` tool, which you can install using `homebrew`.
 This will enable you to update your PR from the terminal, but is considerably more complex to set up.